AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

 * Specify input data (records) in JSON file format to produce an interactive communication
 * Use input data (records) saved in an external data source and accessed via a form data model to produce an interactive communication

-### Specify input data records in JSON file format to produce an interactive communication{#specify-input-data-in-JSON-file-format}
+### Specify input data records in JSON file format to produce an interactive communication {#specify-input-data-in-JSON-file-format}

 You combine a record with an interactive communication template to produce an interactive communication.
 You can create a separate JSON file for each record or create a JSON array to keep all the records in a single file: